Skip to main content

 Daily schedule

-All of our snorkel activities are 100% boat supported
+All of our snorkel tours are 100% boat supported

 In almost all cases, there are two dinghies, each with easy-to-use ladders.
-Our programs are designed so that you can stay in the water for as long or as short as you like.
+Our programs are designed so that you to spend as much or as little time in the water based on your own preference.
 When you are ready to return to the expedition boat, simply signal the dinghy drivers to pick you up and take you back.
 Easy!

 -Casual, lightweight, tropical clothing